rikunesiaSakito/bot-riku-airAPD-Public/README.md

 # My Airtest

 a) STEP BY STEP GIT

------------------------------------STEP BY STEP GESS--------------------------------------------------- My Airtest Project Hello there here step by step to create repository then upload it via GIT kih:
+-----------------------------------STEP BY STEP GESS---------------------------------------------------

+Hello there here step by step to create repository then upload it via GIT kih:

 Create new repository until get template code.